sshyran/wire-server-deploy-networkless/Setup-Resources.md

  * point the '/sdispater' directory of raw.githubusercontent.com to $CONTENTHOME/sdispater .
  * populate the content by using curl to download https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py, placing it at $CONTENTHOME/sdispater/poetry/master/get-poetry.py .

+#### Poetry Repository

+Follow the directions in 'Repositories/Poetry Repository'

 ### Ansible